Summary

 Between the faces of the two sections of the connection, there is a 5 mm clearance.
 There is no solid link between them and the drive, which is accomplished by compressed rubber or leather bushes.

-Universal coupling
+Universal Coupling

 Hooke’s coupling is another name for universal coupling.
 Universal coupling is utilized when the axes of two shafts cross at a modest angle.
 The inclination of two shafts can remain constant, but when motion is transferred from one shaft to another, the inclination changes.

 In the illustration above, a universal joint is depicted.
 These couplings are commonly employed in power transmission.
-The universal coupling is found in the automobile’s transmission from the gearbox to the differential.
+The universal coupling is found in the automobile’s transmission, from the gearbox to the differential.
 Two universal joints are used on each end in these circumstances.
 One connects the propeller shaft to the gearbox, while the other connects the differential to the opposite end.
 Universal coupling is also used to transmit electricity to various spindles of a machine.

-Oldham coupling
+Oldham Coupling

 When there is a lateral misalignment between two shafts, an Oldham coupling is used.
 The schematic representation of an Oldham coupling is shown below.
-It is made up of two flanges A and B with slots and a center floating section E with two tongues T1 and T2 as depicted in the diagram.
+It is made up of two flanges A and B with slots and a center floating section E with two tongues T1 and T2, as depicted in the diagram.

 Pins are used to secure the center section, which is attached to flanges and floating sections.
 The T1 tongue goes into flange A and allows for back-and-forth motion, while the T2 tongue fits into flange B and allows for vertical movement.
 As they rotate, these two components of speed will cause the shaft’s lateral misalignment to be corrected.

-Gear coupling
+Gear Coupling

 A modified variant of the flange coupling is the gear coupling.
 Because of the massive size of the teeth, gear couplings can transmit a lot of torque.
 Instead of being a single element like a flange coupling, the flange and hub are assembled separately in this form of shaft coupling.

 Each joint has an internal and external gear pair with a 1:1 gear ratio.
-And gear coupling is limited to angular misalignments of 0.01-0.02 inches in parallel and 2 degrees in angular misalignment.
+Gear coupling is limited to angular misalignments of 0.01-0.02 inches in parallel and 2 degrees in angular misalignment.
 For similar uses, gear couplings and universal joints are employed.
 These are typically employed in heavy-duty situations where a lot of torque has to be transmitted.

-Bellow coupling
+Bellow Coupling

 Bellow types of couplings have twin coupling ends called hubs and are flexible couplings.
 The torsional rigidity of these couplings is outstanding, allowing them to reliably transfer velocity, angular position, and torque.
 Stainless steel is the most common material used.
-When high precision positioning is necessary, these couplings are used.
+When high-precision positioning is necessary, these couplings are used.

 Bellows couplings have thin walls and are only slightly flexible when misaligned angularly, axially, or parallelly.
 The coupling below is welded to the hubs.
 The torsional stiffness of these couplings is the highest of any servo motor coupling.

-Jaw couplings
+Jaw Couplings

 This type of coupling is employed in motion control applications as well as general-purpose power transmission.
 The jaw coupling is designed to transfer torque while decreasing system vibrations and correcting misalignment, protecting other components from damage.

-Jaw couplings are made comprised of two metal hubs and an Elastoplast element, sometimes known as a “spider.”
+Jaw couplings are made of two metal hubs and an Elastoplast element, sometimes known as a “spider.”
 Jaw couplings have several advantages, including the ability to manage angular misalignment and reactive loads as a result of misalignment, as well as strong torque to outer diameter capability, chemical resistance, and decent damping capabilities.

-Diaphragm couplings
+Diaphragm Couplings

 Diaphragm couplings are a type of nonlubricated coupling that transmits torque and compensates for misalignment between equipment shafts in high-performance turbomachinery.